-Learn about the legendary Billy Waugh and see the knife inspired by him coming out soon.
+Learn about the legendary man, Billy Waugh and see the knife he inspired: The RYP and Bill Harsey Designed, Billy Waugh DEMO Folder.

 RYP first met Billy when he was writing his book Licensed to Kill, Hired Guns in The War on Terror.
 Driving his cop Harley across the country during the winter, Billy graciously took out time from his wedding day to meet at the local Waffle House.